How to Become a Woodworker

 4. Earn Safety or Specialty Certifications

-Consider OSHA safety training or CNC machine operation certificates to qualify for higher-paying technical roles.
+Consider OSHA safety training or CNC machine operation certificates to qualify for technical roles and demonstrate safe work practices.

 5. Build a Portfolio or Start Your Own Shop